Māori electorates: 21st century

-National Party

-The National Party has advocated abolition of the Māori electorates, though as of 2023 the party is not opposed to the seats.
-National did not stand candidates in Māori electorate from the 2005 election through the 2020 election.
-Bill English, the party's leader in 2003, said that "the purpose of the Māori seats has come to an end", and in 2004 party leader Don Brash called the electorates an "anachronism".
-National announced in 2008 it would abolish the electorates when all historic treaty settlements have been resolved, which it aimed to complete by 2014.
-In 2014 though, then-Prime Minister John Key ruled out the abolition, saying he would not do it even if he had the numbers to do so as there would be "hikois from hell".
-In 2020, party leader Judith Collins said "I am not opposed to the Māori seats.
-The National Party has had a view for many years now that they should be done away with.
-But I just want people to feel that they all have opportunities for representation".
+The National Party has opposed Māori electorates for much of the 21st century and did not stand candidates in Māori electorates between 2005 and 2020.
+In 2023, leader Christopher Luxon said under "one person one vote... [keeping the Māori electorates] doesn’t make a lot of sense in our view."
+Several of his predecessors had also stated their opposition.
+In 2003, Bill English said that "the purpose of the Māori seats has come to an end."
+In 2004 party leader Don Brash called the electorates an "anachronism".
+Brash later formed the lobby group Hobson's Pledge which advocates abolishing the allocated Māori electorates, seeing them as outdated.
+In 2008 under John Key, National announced it would abolish the electorates when all historic treaty settlements have been resolved, which it aimed to complete by 2014.
+However, in 2014 Key ruled out abolition, saying he would not do it even if he had the numbers to do so as there would be "hikois from hell".
+Judith Collins is one leader who resiled from the party's historic views, saying in 2020 "I am not opposed to the Māori seats ...
+I just want people to feel that they all have opportunities for representation".

-ACT Party

 The ACT Party opposes the Māori electorates.
 Its leader, David Seymour, has called for their abolition as recently as 2019.
+Whereas some parties have suggested holding a referendum to remove the Māori electorates, ACT has said it would legislate without a referendum.